carlosmeisen/DouroBats/docs/domain/class-diagram.md

 **Invariants:**
 - User must have ATHLETE role to have AthleteProfile
 - Level is informational - doesn't restrict session attendance
-- One profile per user
+- One profile per user per sport (unique: userId + sportId)

 **Business Rules:**
 - Only Committee with MANAGE_ATHLETES privilege can modify level
 - Level changes automatically create history records
+- Athletes can have different levels in different sports (e.g., ADVANCED in Volleyball, BEGINNER in Padel)

 ---